kissmetrics/km-support/_posts/2013-05-16-technical-limitations.md

 * Each account can have up to 65,535 unique property *names*.
 In other words, you can track 65,535 different *types* of actions.
 For example, `Returning` and `URL` would be 2 of your 65,535 event names.
 We can still record whether millions of people receive these properties.
 * The values of properties can be text or numbers (8 KB of data, in theory).
 We can't yet support JSON-structured values.
 * You can think of the `Customer ID` or identity as a special property of each person.
+* We keep data from 2009, going forward.
+We will not be able to store your imported data from 2008 or before.

 <a name="property-data-types"></a>
 ### Property Data Types